 On Jan 2016, the authorities abolished price controls on socially important goods and services and eliminated volume output targets for SOEs.
 Basic household tariffs for water supply and wastewater treatment were increased by 85%.
 On Jul 1, 2016, the National Bank of Belarus conducted denomination of the national currency by replacement of old banknotes with the newer ones in the ratio of 1: 10,000.
 Meanwhile, the World Bank projects Belarus’ GDP to decline by 0.4% in 2017, followed by modest growth of 0.7% in 2018 and 1.2% in 2019.

-Despite Ukraine and Russia, Belarus had not inherited important industrial facilities in pharmaceutical sphere after the USSR collapse.
+Despite Ukraine and Russia, Belarus had not inherited important industrial facilities in the pharmaceutical sphere after the USSR collapsed.
 At the beginning of the 1990s, the country had few small plants in Minsk and Barysaw.
 The full version of the report is available for purchase now.
-Considering social orientation of the Belarus economy, the development the pharmaceutical industry was primarily controlled by the state.
+Considering the social orientation of the Belarus economy, the development of the pharmaceutical industry was primarily controlled by the state.

 The local pharmaceutical market has been experiencing harsh reorganisation since 2014-2015 when a severe crisis hit the country on all fronts.
 The total market value has decreased by almost 20% since then.
 The government is striving to reallocate the public procurement of pharmaceuticals to locally manufactured products instead of importing them.
 The total market in 2016 sagged both, in volumes (-2.4%), and in values (-1.4%) in US $ compared with 2015.
 Reduction n the size of the pharmaceutical market in physical terms has been a trend for the last three years – from 2014 to 2016.

 It is evident that the market demonstrates the same development trend as the whole country’s economy: stagnation, the decline in consumption and lack of visible signs of impetuous recovery.
-However, we expect the local market to return to insignificant growth in the mid-term (2-3 years perspective) due to overall country’s economic external and internal stabilisation and normalisation of domestic demand.
+However, we expect the local market to return to insignificant growth in the mid-term (2-3 years perspective) due to the overall country’s economic external and internal stabilization and normalization of domestic demand.